CarperAI/trlx/docs/source/examples.rst

 Description
 ^^^^^^^^^^^

-The goal of the training is to improve both helpfulness and harmlessness of the model's outputs following Anthropic's paper `Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
+The task is to improve both helpfulness and harmlessness of the model's outputs following Anthropic's paper `Training a Helpful and Harmless Assistant with Reinforcement Learning from Human Feedback
 <https://arxiv.org/abs/2204.05862>`_